top of page

 Growth in Emerging Regions

-Recent economic dynamism across East Africa is reshaping import demand and export potential.
+Recent economic dynamism is reshaping import demand and export potential.
+East African countries have seen robust urbanisation and sectoral diversification that created large market clusters.

 Celebrate Your Achievements and Inspire Others